monsoonmaelstrom/book2/book2.md

 Based on how yesterday went, Giorgi’s working on something new.
 Peter has joined Giorgi in the river this morning.
 So apparently I’m teaching Peter now too.
 To say I have mixed feelings about that is an understatement, but here we are.

 Liam is standing on the riverbank watching the first group.
 Really, I should have him practicing as well, but Lisette.
-Right now he’s probably more valuable watching her, because I’m pretty sure I know what’s going to happen afternoon, and I’d rather it didn’t.
+Right now he’s probably more valuable watching her, because I’m pretty sure I know what’s going to happen this afternoon, and I’d rather it didn’t.
 I sigh, and turn my attention to Peter and Giorgi.

 “So.
 Fire without a fuel source,” I say as I lift my hand, palm up, and make a globe of fire about six inches in diameter appear above it.
 “That’s what you’re working on today.
 Try not to burn yourselves.”